danielbentes/uim-protocol/README.md

 - **Execution Endpoint**: The API endpoint where AI agents can execute intents.
 - **Policy Endpoint**: The API endpoint where AI agents can request PATs from web services.
 - **Open Digital Rights Language (ODRL)**: A standardized language for expressing policies governing the usage of digital content and services.
+- **UIM License**: A set of rules and conditions that govern the usage of data returned by an intent, including permissions, prohibitions, and obligations.

 ## 3. Key Concepts